 • Facilitating positive experiences to overcome negativity

 • Believing in them to encourage success

-Volunteers with Contra Costa County CASA can expect to receive 45 hours of training and be part of a team of support for their vulnerable foster child.
+CASA volunteers receive 36 hours of training and are part of a team of support for their vulnerable foster child.
 No prior experience is necessary.

 Expect to motivate a child and give them the extra support they need to overcome their challenges and do well.
 Listen to them, understand them, and advocate for them.
-Most of all, you can expect to have fun with your child.
-Giving them enjoyable experiences they would have otherwise never had brings life and joy back to their faces.
 Be there for a child.
-Bring happiness back.
 Be a CASA volunteer.

 Contact us to learn more about this amazing volunteer opportunity!